tfresource/tfresource-website/topics/Contributing.md

 This website serves as a community resource for travel forecasting research and practice.
 We welcome your participation!

-This community is comprised of [volunteers](TF_Resource_Volunteers), many of whom are affiliated with the Transportation Research Board's ADB45 Committee for Travel Forecasting Resources.
+This community is comprised of [volunteers](TF_Resource_Volunteers), many of whom are affiliated with the Travel Forecasting Resources Subcommitte of the Transportation Research Board's (TRB) Standing Committee on Transportation Demand Forecasting (AEP50).

 ## Getting started